grahamstark/referendums/bes/docs/brexit_vs_indie.md

   which way people voted - perhaps some people really do follow the lead of their parties.
 Modelling this interaction fully would be an interesting exercise.

-* Perhaps unsurprisingly, practising Protestants were significantly less likely to vote yes (and Catholics slightly more likely to vote Yes)..
+* Practising Protestants were significantly more likely to vote 'No' (and Catholics slightly more likely to vote Yes)..

 * Finally, in the spirit of the LSE study, we include a measure of how openness to new experiences influences the vote.